East Aleppo offensive (2024–2025): SDF advances and capture of the Tishrin Dam

 The Manbij Military Council of the SDF initiated an offensive against the Syrian National Army near the Tishrin Dam on 23 December 2024.
 The SDF managed to take control over several villages south east of Manbij.

 The following day, SDF started assaults in two different directions.
 At the Dayr Hafir front, the SDF advanced from the Jirah Military Airbase along the west bank of the Euphrates where they took control of the Babiri water pumping station, five kilometres south of the town of Al-Khafsah and advanced from the Tishrin Dam into the Abu Qalqal district.
 Further north, fighting also started around the Qarah Qawzak bridge.
 A spokesperson of the Women's Protection Units (YPJ) stated that its fighters were located just over 11 kilometers (7 miles) away from the center of Manbij city.
 On 26 December, the Turkish Ministry of Defense announced that the SNA had taken control of the Tishrin Dam, but SDF spokesperson Ferhad Şamî refuted these claims, posting a video of himself at the dam.
 The next morning, fighting reached the surroundings of the Najm castle.

 Between 27 and 31 December, the clashes continued mainly in the Abu Qalqal direction, where the SDF claimed to have captured three villages west of the Tishrin Dam.
 During the fighting, the SDF claimed to have killed Abu Fayez, the commander of the SNA-affiliated North Commando Brigade.
 The SDF also expressed concerns that the Turkish Armed Forces are establishing two military bases in the Manbij countryside.
 The Deputy Press Secretary of the Pentagon, Sabrina Singh, stated during a press briefing that the US-brokered ceasefire around the city of Manbij is "still holding" despite the concurrent fighting.

 In early January 2025, both sides attacked each other with drone strikes, including a Turkish drone strike targeting the sugar factory in Dayr Hafir.
 The SNA, backed by Turkish artillery, launched an attack on Khirbet Zamalah south of the Tishrin Dam.
 The SDF on their part managed to down a Turkish Bayraktar TB2 drone in the southern Kobani countryside.
 Continued clashes between SDF and SNA forces occurred west of the Tishrin Dam and further north near the Qarah Qawzak bridge.
 At least 50 SNA and 12 SDF fighters were killed in the clashes.
 The Institute for the Study of War (ISW) assessed that the SDF may seek to link-up their forces with these two advances to strengthen supply lines.
 Local media reported at the time that the US was building bases near the city of Kobane though the reports have been denied by the Pentagon.
-On 4 January, clashes continued in the vicinity of the Sad Teshrin and Jisr Qarqozak, leaving 20 SNA and 11 SDF fighters dead.
+On 4 January, clashes continued in the vicinity of the Tishrin Dam and Jisr Qarqozak, leaving 20 SNA and 11 SDF fighters dead.